Treating Gum Recession

 There are a few treatment options that you can consider for gum recession.
 However, the one that your dentist recommends is going to depend on the severity of your condition.
 Some of the more common treatments that Dr. Vafa oofers include:

 - Gingival Grafting – This is a traditional treatment.
 However, it is not the most advanced option available to you today.
 With this treatment, Dr. Vafa will pull the tissue to replace your gums from another part of the mouth, but it is typically a successful procedure.

 - Vista Technique – This is a procedure that is not very invasive at all.
 In fact, a small incision with minimal stitching is all that is required for this option.
 The gums are typically placed in the correct position and then filled with grafts taken from the palate of the patient.

-- Pinhole Technique – Instead of making small incisions in the gums of the patient, the procedure is completed through small pinholes.
+- Pinhole Technique – Instead of making small incisions in the gums of the patient, Dr. Vafa completes the procedure through small pinholes.

 - Gumdrop Technique – This method does not require incisions either, but instead of filling in the gums, the blood of the patient is used to encourage the gums to grow.
 This may not always be an option, but it one that is often considered because it can help bring your gums back to their natural state.